BMW Service Engine Soon Light On

 BMW Check Engine Light Flashing On and Off

 We hope you find the Troubleshooting BMW Check Engine Light | Service Engine Soon guide helpful.
-Check these troubleshooting and repair guides for more help on your BMW.
+For more help with your BMW, check these troubleshooting and repair guides.

 Thank you, the half yellow engine description is exactly what my car is doing.